tobiaswright/tobiaswright.github.io/src/pages/posts/rasberrypi-setup.md

 ---
 layout: '../../layouts/Layout.astro'
-title: 'Rasberry PI Setup'
+title: 'Raspberry PI Setup'
 pubDate: 2025-02-24
-description: 'Setting up my Rasberry PI'
+description: 'Setting up my Raspberry PI'
 author: 'Tobias Wright'
-tags: ["javascript", "objects"]
+tags: ["raspberrypi"]
 ---

-## Setting up my RasberryPI as a personal server
+## Setting up my RaspberryPI as a personal server

-I finally updated my and using my old Rasberry pi.
+I finally updated my and using my old Raspberry pi.

 What I want to do with it is:
 -	Access to the internet to reach public APIs